Nickolasll/Coevolution/README.md

 # Coevolution
-Massives and sorting networks coevolution algorythm
+Console application of coevolution integer arrays and sorting networks.
+They fight.
+They mutate.
+They Evolve.